ArmanR9/RiemmanSumApp/README.md

 # Riemman Sum Calculator

-## A mathematical tool designed to compute left, midpoint, right riemman sums as well as trapezoidal and Simpson's rule.
+## A mathematical tool designed to compute left, midpoint, right riemman sums.

-The following is answered in this README:
+The following is addresed in this README:
+- Limitations
 - What will this application do?
 - Who will use it?
 - Why is this project of interest to you?

-An example of text with **bold** and *italic* fonts.
+### 0. Limitations

+Currently the Riemman Sum Calculator can only compute functions of the type
+- Fundamental trigonometric operations (sin, cos, tan)
+- log and ln(x)
+- linear functions

+These functions are also limited to having just their vertical scaling factor (a in ax, acos(x), alog(x), etc.) and no other function constants.
+The vertical scaling factor must also be an integer.

+**Side note:** for large values of "n", precision errors can arise due to floating point imprecision

 ### 1. What will this application do?

 - The Riemman Sum calculator will serve as a desktop application designed to estimate integrals by using Riemman Sums of the left, midpoint, or right variety.
-- Given a relatively simple function (basic polynomial, trigonemtric, exponential functions and more) and a partition widith, this calculator will be able aproximate integrals and provide a visualization for your riemman sum.
+- Given a relatively simple function (basic polynomial, trigonemtric, exponential functions and more) and a partition width, this calculator will be able approximate integrals and provide a visualization for your Riemman sum.
 - Additional features include:
     - History of your previous Riemman Sum computations
-    - Exercises to practice Riemman Sum computations will also be provided.
+    - Exercises to practice Riemman Sum computations

 ### 2. Who will use it?